neurodata/neurodata.io/content/about/agreements.md

 NeuroData recommendations for papers are as follows:

 - Follow the [recommended guidelines](https://bitsandbrains.io/2019/02/10/how-to-write-a-paper.html) for writing papers.
-- When it is time to start writing a paper, clone our [latex template](https://www.overleaf.com/read/mnmbyrtgphkp) overleaf repo, invite Jovo to it and make him owner so that compilation goes faster and we can track changes.
+- When it is time to start writing a paper, clone our [latex template](https://www.overleaf.com/read/mnmbyrtgphkp) Overleaf repo, invite Jovo to it, and make him owner so that compilation goes faster and we can track changes.
 - Share the preprint with co-authors at least one week in advance of planning to post/submit it.
 If for some reason a lab member cannot be reached during this time, there is no need to wait for them.
 - Track changes (see below for details).
 - Post/submit when you feel ready, regardless of the feedback (or lack thereof), even from Jovo.